gexijin/sge/content/post/2018-08-26-set-up-a-low-cost-vpn-server-using-docker.md

 As someone who uses Google search and Google Scholar dozens times a day, I am especially concerned by the blockage of Google websites for scientists in some countries.
 Hope this helps.

+All the Linux commands are run from the home directory of a user /home/ubuntu/.

 1\.
 Create and configure an instance on Amazon Lightsail
 ---------------------------
 Make sure you select the Linux Ubuntu instance without apps.
 Click on the instance, and then under Networking attach a static IP address to this instance.
 Firewall needs to be modified to allow VPN traffic through the 500 and 4500 ports.